ESPN ranks Leonard Williams among top defensive tackles

 "Outside of football, he's a very knowledgeable guy," said Graham, who played college football at Yale.
 "We were doing Zooms, and I saw his artwork in the background and helped me out.
 He provided the connection there for the artwork.
 Smart guy.
 I like the way he plays football.
 He has versatility inside and outside on the line.
 Natural pass rush ability.
 Plays strong with his hands.
 Physical edge setter and a great attitude.
 He's always soaking it up.
 He's very serious, but he could play around a little bit."

 Week 1 is just over two months away.

 The Giants will welcome the Denver Broncos to MetLife Stadium for the season opener on September 12 for a 4:25PM kickoff.

 Check out the gallery below to view the best photos of the history between the Giants and their Week 1 opponent.

-View rare photos of the history between the Giants and Denver Broncos.
+View rare photos of the history between the New York Giants and Denver Broncos.